Andrei Vasilevskiy: Early years in Tampa Bay (2014–2016)

 On 16 December 2014, Vasilevskiy was recalled to the Tampa Bay Lightning.
 He then started that night in his NHL debut, a 3–1 victory over the Philadelphia Flyers.
 In the process he also became the first NHL goaltender to ever wear uniform number 88.
 He recorded his first NHL shutout on 3 March 2015, over the Buffalo Sabres in a 28-save performance.
-Vasilevskiy's first playoff win came on 6 June, when he replaced starting goaltender Ben Bishop twice during the third period of Game 2 of the Finals against the Chicago Blackhawks; he thus became the first goalie in 24 years to win a playoff Final in relief and the first to earn his first career playoff win in relief in the Final since Lester Patrick in 1928.
+Vasilevskiy's first playoff win came on 6 June, when he replaced starting goaltender Ben Bishop twice during the third period of game two of the Cup Final against the Chicago Blackhawks; he thus became the first goalie in 24 years to win a playoff Final in relief and the first to earn his first career playoff win in relief in the Final since Lester Patrick in 1928.
 The Lightning lost the finals against the Blackhawks in six games.

 On 3 September, Vasilevskiy had successful surgery to remove a blood clot from near his left collarbone and to treat a type of thoracic outlet syndrome.
 Vasilevskiy was expected to return to the ice in 2–3 months.
 On 21 October, Vasilevskiy was cleared to come off of his blood thinner medication, allowing him to return to practice.
 On 1 November, the Lightning recalled Vasilevskiy from his conditioning stint with the Crunch, where he made 56 of 58 saves in two wins.
 Vasilevskiy made his return to the NHL that same day, in a 4–3 Lightning victory over the Carolina Hurricanes.
 Vasilevskiy once again filled in for Ben Bishop in round three of the 2016 playoffs against the Pittsburgh Penguins after Bishop got injured.
-Despite Vasilevskiy's strong performance, the Lightning lost in seven games, one win shy of a second consecutive appearance in the Stanley Cup Finals.
+Despite Vasilevskiy's strong performance, the Lightning lost in seven games, one win shy of a second consecutive appearance in the Stanley Cup Final.
 Vasilevskiy appeared in 24 games with the team during the 2015–16 season, posting a record of 11–10–0 to go along with a 2.76 goals-against average and .910 save percentage, as well as one shutout in his second season.
 He also played in eight Stanley Cup playoff games, recording a record of 3–4 to go along with a 2.76 goals-against average and .925 save percentage.